jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 # Draíocht Calendar

-## The Ancient Druid Lunar-Seasonal Spiral
+## A Natural Lunar-Solar Spiral

 The Draíocht Calendar is a time-keeping system that aligns with the actual rhythms of the cosmos rather than arbitrary human divisions.
-This calendar begins each year on the spring equinox and tracks months by the phases of the moon, honoring both solar and lunar cycles in their natural relationship.
+This calendar honors both solar and lunar cycles in their natural relationship, with the year defined by the spring equinox and months determined by the phases of the moon.

 ## Philosophy